 Line 22.
-Penalty.
-To avoid penalty and interest, you must make any tax payment owed by the original due date of the tax return.
+Penalty due with this return.
+To avoid penalty and interest, you must make any tax payment owed by the original due date of the tax return, excluding extensions.
 You must also e-file or mail your tax return by the original due date, or by the extended due date if you file with a valid extension.